VoltLang/Ohm/README.rst

 ------------

 Ohm shares the dependencies of `Volta <https://github.com/VoltLang/Volta/>`_.
-Ohm additionally requires libedit.
+Ohm additionally requires libreadline.

 Linux
 *****

-On Linux installing libedit with your packagemanager is enough:
+On Linux installing libreadline with your packagemanager is enough:

 ::

-  $ sudo apt-get install libedit-dev
+  $ sudo apt-get install libreadline-dev

 Building